Doll et Cie. was founded in Nüremburg, Germany in 1898 by John Sondheim and tinsmith Peter Doll.

 The Doll name was retained and used by Fleischmann until the post-war period (1949).

-Max Bein and his family managed to escape Germany and the horrors of the Holocaust, winding up in the
+Max Bein, along with his wife Erna and daughters Elspeth and Inge managed to escape Germany and the horrors of the Holocaust, winding up in the

 United States, and settling in the Boston area.
 After the war, Fleischmann offered to return the company